saviynt/ecf-nodejs/README.md

 This is just a sample code to give you head start in your ECF coding jorney.
 If you are reusing this code or writing a new project. please ensure to incorporate best coding practices.
 1. Write code which is optimized for better performance.
 2. Use detailed loggers.
-3. Don't read/write passwords in plain text (sample code is reading/writing sample password values in plain text in sheet).
+3. Don't read/write passwords in plain text (sample code is writing sample password values in plain text in sheet).
 4. Add custom logic for request body validation.
 5. Implement error handling.
 <p align="center">